kate-elfer/ds4bmeTest/README.md

 # ds4bmeTest
-For Data Science in Public Health
+For Data Science in Public Health Assignment 1, Question 4